Using gcloud for Virtual Machines

 Our first goal is to create a virtual machine (VM) instance.
 As a reminder, a VM is a virtualized operating system.
 We will use software to mimic the process of installing an operating system on Google's servers.

 Google Cloud offers a number of Linux-based operating systems to create VMs.
-We're going to use the Ubuntu operating system and specifically the Ubuntu 20.04 LTS version.
+We're going to use the Ubuntu operating system and specifically the Ubuntu 22.04 LTS version.
+We are not going to install a graphical user interface on our Ubuntu servers.
+Rather, we will focus on using the command line to do most of our work.

 What is Ubuntu?
-Ubuntu is a Linux distribution.
+Ubuntu is a distribution of Linux.
 A new version of Ubuntu is released every six months.
-The 20.04 signifies that this is the April 2020 version.
-LTS signifies Long Term Support.
-LTS versions are released every two years, and Canonical LTD, the owners of Ubuntu, provide standard support for LTS versions for five years.
-Thus, Ubuntu 20.04 is supported till April 2025.
+The 22.04 signifies that this is the April 2022 version.
+The LTS signifies Long Term Support.
+LTS versions are released every two years, and Canonical LTD, the owners of Ubuntu, provide five years standard support for LTS versions.
+Thus, Ubuntu 22.04 is supported through June 2027.

-LTS versions of Ubuntu are more stable.
-Non-LTS versions of Ubuntu only receive nine months of standard support, and generally use cutting edge technology, which is not always desirable for server operating systems.
+LTS versions of Ubuntu are more stable than non-LTS versions of Ubuntu.
+The latter receive nine months of standard support and generally use cutting edge technology.
+Cutting edge technology is not always desirable for server operating systems, which often prioritize stability.
 Each version of Ubuntu has a code name.
-20.04 has the code name Focal Fossa.
+Ubuntu 22.04 LTS has the code name Jammy Jellyfish.
 You can see a list of versions, code names, release dates, and more on Ubuntu's Releases page.

-• Click the three horizontal bars at the top left of the screen.
+• If Click the three horizontal bars at the top left of the screen.

 • Hover over the Compute Engine link, and then select VM Instances.